- Product

 “Originally this would go into a ticket system,” said McCalicher.
 “Someone would then have to review the documentation and get it into our ERP system.”

 The team replaced this ticket system with a one-stop form that makes it easy for on-the-go salespeople to get pricing approved quickly and secure orders faster.
-Data is pulled directly from Epicore to make it easier for salespeople to properly fill out required fields.
+Data is pulled directly from Epicor to make it easier for salespeople to properly fill out required fields.
 Workflow routes agreements to the pricing department for approval, giving the organization more control over pricing strategy.
-Finally, more accurate data in Epicore means better financial reporting and easier audits.
+Finally, more accurate data in Epicor means better financial reporting and easier audits.

 With the business development team’s achievements with internal processes, they are now looking to expand Laserfiche to customer-facing processes.
 Schnirel expects to see more improvements in efficiency organization-wide.
 With Laserfiche’s low-code automation tools, the company’s business users can build most of these processes with ease, even without deep technical or coding skills.